- Trade Australian and global shares plus a wide range of other investment products.

 - Australian trading includes ASX, SSX (Sydney Stock Exchange for growth oriented companies) and the Chi-X derivatives market.

-- Low trading fees (and no fee at all for US, Canadian, Japanese and UK stocks).
+- Low trading fees (and no fee at all in some cases to buy Australian US, Canadian, Japanese and UK stocks).

 - Forex pair trading.